 A: Chancellor’s Postdoctoral Fellowship mentors are usually tenured faculty who are expected to: (1) take an active role in helping the fellow plan and achieve his or her research goals; (2) assist the fellow in establishing a visible presence in the department; (3) facilitate opportunities for the fellow to participate in national and international research meetings; (4) encourage the fellow to focus full-time on research and avoid other commitments, such as teaching or outside employment; (5) assist the fellow in seeking opportunities to present papers or to interview for faculty positions at other doctoral-research extensive institutions; and (6) attend Office of Postdoctoral Affairs career development events and individual consultations.

-The program encourages mentors to meet with their fellow at the beginning of the fellowship to discuss their working arrangements and consider appropriate long and short-term goals for the term of the fellowship, including encouraging the fellow to complete and providing feedback on an Individual Development Plan (IDP) (more information on this resource can be obtained from the Office of Postdoctoral Affairs Director, Leah Colvin, at email@example.com).
+The program encourages mentors to meet with their fellow at the beginning of the fellowship to discuss their working arrangements and consider appropriate long and short-term goals for the term of the fellowship, including encouraging the fellow to complete and providing feedback on an Individual Development Plan (IDP).
 The mentor should not expect to meet all of the fellow’s career development needs personally, but should provide an overall framework to ensure that the fellow has access to a broad academic network to support his or her work.

 Mentors may also play an important role in advising fellows about the academic job market and making connections to related departments at other doctoral-research extensive institutions that may be interested in the fellow for a faculty appointment.
 At CU Boulder, the expectation is that departments will consider applicants for faculty appointments, and should contact the Associate Vice Chancellor for Faculty Affairs for information about process (email@example.com).